 (6) Check for the required data availability.

 (7) Take an export of the required table or transfer that data to primary using db_link

-(8) Import the table on the primary database.
+(8) Import the table to the primary database.

-(9) Shutdown the standby database, mount and then roll forward the standby database to current time using the flashback command.
+(9) Shut down the standby database, mount and then roll forward the standby database to the current time using the flashback command.

 SQL > shutdown immediate